There are many types of physical and emotional abuse that I have witnessed and or experienced.

 When I was a teen I used to ride my bicycle through the parking lot of the corner bar.
-While a bar might be a place for a 13-17 year old kid to avoid.
-It was usually the safest and most convenient route.
-I avoided a busy street that way, it led to the convenience store and people smoked inside in those days, so no one was in the parking lot to hit with my bike.
+A bar is generally a place for a 13-17 year old kid to avoid.
+But it's parking lot was usually the safest and most convenient route to ride my bike.
+I avoided a busy street that way, it led to the convenience store and people smoked inside in those days, so no one was in the parking lot for me to hit with my bike.

 One night this "safer" route was scary.
 A woman in her twenties was running out of the bar crying as a similar aged man yelled and grabbed her.

 He said some thing like, "You can't" run away from me because, "you're my girlfriend."

 I decided to keep riding my bike.
 I was no match for an angry drunk.
 No one, especially my mother, would have blamed me for riding away and saying nothing.

 And I did.
 But in my head I rationalized doing so not using a healthy fear of being injured by this asshole.
 But for a moment I actually thought, "I guess that's okay if she's his girlfriend."

 Before I could ask my self if that was true, a woman charged out after him yelling, "Oh no you don't.
 Get your hands off of her."